 - 3. Loosen the cable by turning the wrench counterclockwise three or four turns. - 4.
-If the spare tire has not lowered, tighten the cable all the way and then loosen it at least two times.

-If the spare tire did lower to the ground, continue with Step 5 under "Removing the Spare Tire (Vehicles with the Rear Convenience Center)" listed previously.

-5. If you still cannot lower the spare tire to the ground, see Secondary Latch System on page 456.
+If the spare tire did lower to the ground, continue with Step 5 under "Removing the Spare Tire" listed previously. - 5.
+If you still cannot lower the spare tire to the ground, see Secondary Latch System on page 5-81.